FaintLocket424/HaskellNotes/New Vault/The Basic Data Types of Haskell.md

 ### Int

-`Int` is for integers.
+`Int` is for whole numbers.
 It's represented as a signed long integer value, and as such is bound by the max/min values of a 64/32 bit integer (depending on hardware).

 ```Haskell
 7 :: Int